Most Kubernetes MCP servers shell out to kubectl. This one doesn’t.

 The Kubernetes MCP server ecosystem is fragmented.
 At least six implementations exist, each with different trade-offs.

-vs. Flux159/mcp-server-kubernetes (~1,400 stars): TypeScript, kubectl wrapper.
-Roughly matched in star count now — both at ~1,400.
+vs. Flux159/mcp-server-kubernetes (~1,394 stars): TypeScript, kubectl wrapper. containers/kubernetes-mcp-server has now clearly pulled ahead — 1,596 vs. 1,394 stars.
 Flux159’s wraps kubectl/helm commands and requires them installed.
 Has a /k8s-diagnose prompt for guided troubleshooting.
 Non-destructive mode available.
 Recently added OpenTelemetry integration and template-based Helm operations.
 Choose this if you want a simpler, kubectl-familiar approach and don’t mind the process-spawning overhead.

 vs. rohitg00/kubectl-mcp-server (~870 stars): Python/Node.js, kubectl wrapper.
 Now listed in the CNCF Landscape.
 Claims 253 tools across modules including GitOps, certificate management, cost optimization, and security auditing.
 Integrates with 15+ AI assistants.
 Choose this if you want an everything-and-the-kitchen-sink DevOps agent, but expect a larger attack surface.

-vs. Google GKE MCP Server (NEW): Fully managed remote MCP endpoint from Google (container.googleapis.com/mcp).
+vs. Google GKE MCP Server: Fully managed remote MCP endpoint from Google (container.googleapis.com/mcp).
 No self-hosting, no binary to install.
 Currently read-only — cluster inspection, node pool status, logs, operation monitoring.
 GKE-specific.
-Choose this if you’re on GKE and want zero-setup read-only cluster access without running your own MCP server.
+Production-available.
+Highlighted at KubeCon EU 2026 (Google Cloud blog post, May 17, 2026) and being used for multi-agent deployment with ADK and Gemini CLI.
+Choose this if you’re on GKE and want zero-setup read-only cluster access.
 Not comparable for write operations or multi-cloud.

 vs. AWS EKS MCP Server: Part of the AWS MCP suite (4/5).
 EKS-specific — only works with AWS-managed Kubernetes.
+Still in preview (the broader AWS MCP Server for general AWS APIs went GA May 6, 2026, but the EKS-specific server remains preview).
 Deep AWS integration but exposes K8s secrets in plain text.
+Integrates with Kiro CLI, Amazon Q Developer, Cursor, Cline.
 Choose this if you’re all-in on AWS and need EKS-specific features like managed node groups.

 vs. strowk/mcp-k8s-go (~370 stars): Another Go-native implementation.
 Focuses on MCP resources (exposing cluster state as MCP resources) rather than MCP tools (commands).
 More of a read-only cluster browser than a management tool.
 Different philosophy.